RTEMS/rtems-docs/posix-compliance/standards.rst

 standards.
 For example, RTEMS supports BSD derived methods that are not in POSIX.

-The IEEE Std 1003.1-2008 API is the 2008 edition of the POSIX standard.
-It is an update from the 2003 edition.
+The IEEE Standard 1003.1 is the POSIX standard.
+Specifically, IEEE Standard 1003.1-2008 is the 2003 edition of the POSIX standard and IEEE Standard 1003.1-2008 is the 2008 edition.
+The 2008 is is an update from the 2003 edition.
 Each edition of the POSIX standard tends to add some methods, deprecate some methods, and obsolete (e.g. remove) other methods.

 PSE51 through PSE54 are Open Group defined profiles of the 2003 edition of the POSIX standard.
 These profiles are: